-When it comes down to finding the right baghouse, there are a few different styles to choose from.
+When it comes down to finding the right dust collection system, there are a few different baghouse styles to choose from.
 So how do you know which one is best for you?

-Some of the elements you need to consider will be your dust properties and air-to-cloth ratio.
+Before we dig into the differences between some of the baghouse styles, you need to consider your dust properties and air-to-cloth ratio.
 Baghouses are ideally suited for large volume applications with airflow exceeding 1,000 CFM or when high temperature applications are above 375 degrees.
 In these environments, a baghouse will handle and most efficiently filter your dust laden air.

-There are three main styles of baghouses (e.g. shaker, reverse, and pulse-jet) that are commonly used in most industrial processing and manufacturing applications.
+There are three main baghouses styles (e.g. shaker, reverse, and pulse-jet) that are commonly used in most industrial processing and manufacturing applications.
 Here’s a brief overview on the pros and cons of each to help guide you in identifying the right option for your work environment.

 Pulse Jet Baghouse